Discover Alameda History Icons

 Location: NE Corner of Alameda and Teller

 History: In 1933 May Bonfils-Stanton, heiress to the Denver Post newspaper fortune, inherited 10 acres of land on Kountze Lake to the southwest across Wadsworth.
-In 1937 she built the stately 20 room Belmar Mansion with 10 acres of magnificently landscaped grounds.
-The mansion, built of concrete covered with terra cotta glaze to resemble marble, was designed as a replica of Marie Antoinette’s Petite Trianon Chateau.
-The mansion was torn down in 1971 but the gates still stand near the entrance to the Lakewood Heritage Center and original boat house is preserved in Belmar Park.
+In 1937 she built the stately 20-room, terra cotta-coated Belmar Mansion with magnificently landscaped grounds.
+The mansion was designed as a replica of Marie Antoinette’s Petite Trianon Chateau.
+The mansion was torn down in 1971 and the original boat house is preserved in Belmar Park.

 Belmar Farms 1933-1962